 The birth of Worldwide web and Social media

-With the web that started to reach into all possible corners of the world, recruiters were able to move from local recruitment to hiring employees worldwide.
+With the web that started to reach all possible corners of the world, recruiters were able to move from local recruitment to hiring employees worldwide.
 And of course, social media enabled them to widen their reach and target more and more possible employees, again on a worldwide scale.

-The recruitment process became faster and easier for everybody, recruiters were using databases to find the right employees, and on the other hand, candidates were able to submit their resumés online from the comfort of their home.
+The recruitment process became faster and easier for everybody, recruiters were using databases to find the right employees, and on the other hand, candidates were able to submit their resumés online from the comfort of their homes.